automategreen/home-controller/Readme.md

 Links device(s) to gateway.
 Callback return link object as second argument (see `gw.links`).

 `device` is the device to link.
 It can either be a device id (6 digit hex String), an Array of ids, or null.
 If a device id is provided, the device will be linked.
 If an array of ids is provided, each devices will be configured linked.
 If device is `null`, the  device must be put into linking state manually (hold set button).
-The device will be setup as the responder, unless the `isController` option is true.
+The device will be setup as the responder, unless the `controller` option is true.

 `options` is an Object with the options to be used during linking.